Rem01Gaming/encore/website/docs/guide/faq.md

 ## Does Encore Tweaks support my device?
 Encore Tweaks is compatible with a wide range of devices, including those using Mediatek, Snapdragon, Google Tensor, Exynos, Tegra, and Unisoc chipsets.
 Even if your device doesn't use one of these chipsets, you may still be able to use Encore Tweaks.

+## Where's the Encore Tweaks app?
+Encore Tweaks never had an App for UI configuration, you maybe meant the [Module WebUI](/guide/webui-and-configuration).

 ## How I can change the performance profile manually?
 For now, Encore Tweaks doesn't have manual profile selection. however Encore Tweaks service will change performance profile automatically for you so you don't have to tune anything.